secondlife/viewer/indra/newview/linux_tools/client-readme.txt

      automatically used, and some new options in Preferences will now be available to you; there is no guarantee, however, that they will positively affect performance!
+SOLUTION:- If you are not running an official Second Life client obtained from
+     secondlife.com, you should consider doing so as you may find its performance to be superior to third-party versions.

 PROBLEM 4:- Sound effects seem to 'lag' a fraction of a second behind actions.
 SOLUTION:- You may uncomment the 'LL_BAD_ESD' line in the 'secondlife' script to get more responsive audio.
 However, if you do this then you may encounter audio issues or a hang during login, so beware.

+PROBLEM 5:- Using the 'Alt' key to control the camera doesn't work or just moves the Second Life window.
+SOLUTION:- Some window managers eat the Alt key for their own purposes; you can configure your window manager to use a different key instead (for example, the 'Windows' key!) which will allow the Alt key to function properly with mouse actions in Second Life and other applications.

 6. ADVANCED TROUBLESHOOTING